brigitte-bigi/WhakerPy/README.md

 ## Projects using WhakerPy

 WhakerPy was initially developed within SPPAS <https://sppas.org>; it was extracted from its original software by the author to lead its own life as standalone package.
-The "setup" of SPPAS is entirely based on whakerpy API, and it's website too.
+The "setup" of SPPAS is entirely based on `whakerpy` API.

 Other projects:

 - the website <https://auto-cuedspeech.org> is entirely based on WhakerPy.
+- the website <https://sppas.org> is entirely based on WhakerPy.
-- *contact the author if your project is using whakerpy*
+- *contact the author if your project is using WhakerPy*

 # The developer's corner